hschne/fzf-git/README.md

-## This plugin is no longer maintained.
+## This plugin is no longer maintained!

 I found that [fzf-tab](https://github.com/Aloxaf/fzf-tab) serves the purpose of Git completions much better.
+You can read up more on how to use fzf-tab and other completions [in this article](https://hschne.at/2020/04/25/creating-a-fuzzy-shell-with-fzf-and-friends.html)

 ---